zikula/core/docs/Content/Categories/Dev/CategoriesType.md

 The CategoriesBundle provides a CategoriesType form type for ease of use with Symfony Forms.
 It is implemented by the `\Zikula\CategoriesBundle\Form\Type\CategoriesType` class.

-## Class naming for CategoryAssignmentEntity
+## Class naming for CategoryAssignment

-The "categories" term is often interchanged with the Entity that defines the assignment of the category (which is not the same thing, but a common misunderstanding).
+The "categories" term is often interchanged with the entity that defines the assignment of the category (which is not the same thing, but a common misunderstanding).
 To help clarify this, a new naming scheme has been used here:
 `categoryAssignments` instead of simply `categories`.
 See the [AbstractCategoryAssignment](AbstractCategoryAssignment.md) doc for more information.